Biden’s punt to Congress on immigration is wearing thin with advocates

 TPS is designed to protect nationals of a country in crisis from forcible repatriation.
 Nationals of a designated country who are present in the United States are allowed to live and work legally while the designation is active.

-A CASA-led coalition of more than 350 entities ranging from civil rights groups to immigrant advocates and major labor unions on Monday called on Homeland Security Secretary Alejandro Mayorkas to redesignate El Salvador, Honduras, Nicaragua and Nepal for TPS.
+A coalition led by CASA, SEIU, Alianza Americas and Adhikaar of more than 350 entities ranging from civil rights groups to immigrant advocates and major labor unions on Monday called on Homeland Security Secretary Alejandro Mayorkas to redesignate El Salvador, Honduras, Nicaragua and Nepal for TPS.

 The groups separately asked Mayorkas to also redesignate Guatemala and Venezuela.